rusejo/bCLI/README.md

 ## Development process
 ### Technical
 From August 29 to September 4th.
-- [ ] Develop a CLI on Node.js and explore all that can be done on it.
+- [X] Develop a CLI on Node.js and explore all that can be done on it.
+- [ ] Upgrade the code in order to show the commands and be on a network.
-- [ ] Find a way to integrate the functionality of the blockchain with the CLI.
+- [ ] Find a way to integrate the functionality of the blockchain with the CLI by upgrading its methods.
 - [ ] Improve its functionality and see what else can be done.
 - [ ] Review and debugging.